In this tutorial, a compressible aerodynamic simulation of a golf ball is performed.

-The golf ball rotates like the following photo, so the negative z direction is chosen for the rotation axis, in regards to the coordinate system of the CAD model.
+The golf ball rotates like the in following figure, thus the negative z direction is chosen for the rotation axis.

 We will define the condition according to the spin rate of an average male golf player.
 Create a new ‘wall’ boundary condition:

-Fill the simulation control panel in like below:
+Fill the simulation control panel parameters like below:

 Choose the ‘Standard‘ algorithm, and keep the default settings.

-This project needs some refinements.
+This project needs some mesh refinements in the region around the golf ball.
 If you want to learn more about using the Standard meshing tool, and using refinements, click on this.

 a.
 Create Geometry Primitives

-Prior to adding refinements, you must create some Geometry Primitives sets.
+Prior to adding refinements, you must create some Geometry Primitives.

 b.
 Assign Region Refinements to the Spheres